The International Vienna Motor Symposium

 This top-level lecture programme is accompanied by an exhibition at which leading automotive and component companies present latest technologies and developments.

-The 46th International Vienna Motor Symposium will take place from 14 to 16 May 2025.
+The 46th International Vienna Motor Symposium has taken place from 14 to 16 May 2025.

-More than 80 high-ranking experts from the world of science and the automobile industry and its suppliers are expected at the event in the Vienna Hofburg palace from 14 to 16 May 2025, where they will present a wide range of technological and strategic innovations in powertrain systems to the more than 1,000 expected participants from over
+More than 80 high-ranking experts from the world of science and the automobile industry and its suppliers presented a wide range of technological and strategic innovations in powertrain systems to the almost 1,000 participants from over 25 countries.

 Moving away from the ‘exhaust pipe perspective’: a fundamental shift in our approach to sustainable mobility is urgently needed.